moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

     cylinders $h_1^2 + h_2^2 = c$ in the dual space $\mathfrak{se}(2)^{\ast}$.
     The slider $c$ sets the cylinder radius; $h_3$ runs along its axis.
-    Every Lie–Poisson flow — in particular the SR Hamiltonian flow of Part 2, derived in Appendix A3 — is confined to one such cylinder, because the Casimir $h_1^2 + h_2^2$ is conserved.
+    Every Lie–Poisson flow — in particular the SR Hamiltonian flow of Part&nbsp;2, derived in Appendix A3 — is confined to one such cylinder, because the Casimir $h_1^2 + h_2^2$ is conserved.
 The blue curve shows a sample trajectory riding the chosen orbit.
 This is a symplectic structure visualised: cylinders for the non-trivial orbits, pinched-off